-PROFESSIONALISM Uniform $\sqrt{\ }$ or Conduct/Behaviour faults or x х - Meets requirements Leaving event without permission - Appropriate Engaging in inappropriate conversation with coaches Preparation Engaging in inappropriate or excessive discussion with other judges In possession of all current judging material (paper or digital copies readily available) Seeking evaluation of own score with any panel member prior to submitting own score (indicate frequency) 2018-2022 WDP Optional Code of Points Using improper terminology (during the session and during the assessment afterward) CWDP Manual Submitting scores promptly (always prompt, prompt most of the time, slow with the panel) Clarifications Comments: Punctuality For judges meeting, panel meeting, and on the gym floor
+PROFESSIONALISM Uniform √ or Conduct/Behaviour faults √ or х x - Meets requirements Leaving event without permission - Appropriate Engaging in inappropriate conversation with coaches Preparation Engaging in inappropriate or excessive discussion with other judges In possession of all current judging material (paper or readily available) or digital copies Seeking evaluation of own score with any panel member prior to submitting own score (indicate frequency) 2018-2022 WDP Optional Code of Points Using improper terminology (during the session and during the assessment afterward) CWDP Manual Submitting scores promptly (always prompt, prompt most of the time, slow with the panel) Clarifications Comments: Punctuality For judges meeting, panel meeting, and on the gyn n floor

-Eyes on gymnast (2 routines) Number of eyes down on two randomly selected routines Presentation of judge's work - look through the judgi ng sheets as a whole and specificall ly at 5-10 s heets to fir d the requi red items. - Gymnast's name or number clearly marked - Own score well indicated - Order of rotation easily presented - Fir nal score we ell indicated - Start Value clearly indicated Working knowledge of the Code Symbols (draw the correct symbol for any wrong, imprecise rided) Wrong symbol In nprecise syr nbol Missing sy mbol Values (indicate the skills which had no value indicated or r which were cre edited the w rong value) No value Wrong val ues Routines - Randomly selected #1 #2 #3 #4 #5 #6 #7 #8 - Use of proper terminology when discussing the routine - - Indicating VP and SR - Indicating bonus (L8 & L9 only) - Indicating Chief Judge deductions Application of code in line with panel Breakdown/justification of execution faults Appropriate execution deduction for the errors Breakdown/justification of composition with rationale (L8 only) & L9 Appropriate composition deduction for the routine (L8 & L only) 9 Breakdown/justification of specific execution deductions varionale vith Appropriate specific execution deduction for the routine Breakdown/justification of artistry with rationale (BB/FX) Appropriate artistry deduction for the routine (BB/FX) The difference between the assessed judge's original deductions and the average score.
+Eyes on gymnast (2 routines) Number of eyes down on two randomly selected routines 6 Presentation of judge's work - look through the judg ing sheets as a whole and specifical ly at 5-10 s heets to fir nd the requi ired items. - Gymnast's name or number clearly marked - O\ wn score we ell indicated - Order of rotation easily presented - Fii nal score we ell indicated - Start Value clearly indicated Working knowledge of the Code Symbols (draw the correct symbol for any wrong, imprec ise or absent sy mbols in the space prov rided) Wrong symbol ļ mprecise syr nbol Missing sy mbol Values (indicate the skills which had no value indicated of or which were c redited the w rong value) 14/ No value Wrong val ues Routines - Randomly selected #1 #2 #3 #4 #5 #6 #7 #8 - Use of proper terminology when discussing the routine - Indicating VP and SR - Indicating bonus (L8 & L9 only) - Indicating Chief Judge deductions Application of code in line with panel Breakdown/justification of execution faults Appropriate execution deduction for the errors Breakdown/justification of composition with rationale (L8 only) & L9 Appropriate composition deduction for the routine (L8 & I only) L9 Breakdown/justification of specific execution deductions rationale with Appropriate specific execution deduction for the routine Breakdown/justification of artistry with rationale (BB/FX) Appropriate artistry deduction for the routine (BB/FX) The difference between the assessed judge's original deductions and the average score.
 Ave Ave Ave Ave Ave Ave Ave Ave Guideline: Ave Score Range Difference 9.5-10.0 0.2 (0.10) Own Own Own Own Own Own Own Ow n 9.0- <9.5 Diff Diff Diff Diff Diff Diff Diff Diff